 Can I access the Highlands in April?

-Unfortunately, the roads leading to the Highlands remain closed until summer, making access impossible in April.
+No. The roads into the Highlands remain closed until summer, so April access isn’t possible.

 Do I need an International Driving Permit to drive in Iceland?

-Generally, if your driver’s license is written in the Latin alphabet and features a photo, you will not require an International Driving Permit.
-Otherwise, you will need to apply for one.
+If your driver’s license is written in the Latin alphabet and includes a photo, you won’t need an International Driving Permit.
+If it doesn’t meet both of those conditions, you’ll need to apply for one before travelling.